A Look at the Energy Efficient Roofing Movement

-In an attempt to combat the urban heat island effect, Los Angeles implemented an ordinance that went into effect this year requiring all new and refurbished homes to have a cool roof.
+In an attempt to combat the urban heat island effect, Los Angeles implemented an energy ordinance requiring all new and refurbished homes to have a cool roof.
 In other words, a roof designed to reflect more of the sun’s rays to keep the home or building cooler.
 Sounds good but, what exactly are the advantages of a cool roof, who should consider this more reflective option and can it really help keep your home, and ultimately your community, cooler?

-We’ve gathered the essentials for you including what types of cool roofs are available (spoiler – they are not all white), how much you can expect in energy savings, best places to consider a cool roof, even how to cool your existing roof – all in this very informative infographic.
-Take a look and let us know what you think.
+We’ve gathered the essentials for you including what types of cool roofs are available (spoiler – they are not all white), how much you can expect in energy savings, best places to consider a cool roof, even how to cool your existing roof – ready to get started?